Pearson-Higher-Ed/alerts/README.md

 ## Triggering an Alert

-To trigger an alert dispatch the `triggerAlert` event with valid `alertType` and `alertMessage`.
+To trigger an alert, dispatch the `triggerAlert` event with valid `alertType` and `alertMessage`.
-Valid `alertType` are currently strings of 'success' or 'error'.
+Valid `alertType`'s are currently strings of 'success' or 'error'.
 `alertMessage` accepts a string for your message.
 Dispatch `clearAlert` to clear the array of events.